-Researchers can look to MSU Extension professionals to assist in the recruitment of human subjects and participate directly in externally funded research by informing needs assessments, disseminating research or clinical findings, and implementing and evaluating health programs delivered to underserved audiences.
+Researchers can look to MSU Extension professionals to assist in the recruitment of human subjects and participate directly in externally funded research by informing needs assessments, disseminating research or clinical findings, developing interventions, and implementing and evaluating health programs delivered to underserved audiences.

 MSU Extension educators can contribute to grant writing teams or serve as time-limited, grant-supported research staff.
 Some benefits of this partnership include: